-Students who have been terminated or withdrew from school and re-enroll (if determined eligible), after more than 365 days will pay a registration fee and will be charged for contracted hours at the current tuition rate.
+Students who have been terminated or withdrew from school and re-enroll (if determined eligible), after 6 months from prior enrollment, the student will pay a registration fee and will be charged for contracted hours at the current tuition rate.
 All re-enrolling students will be provided the school's re-enrollment policy and will be evaluated by the school Director for placement in the curriculum and kit needs.
 Re-enrolling students may be required to purchase the current school kit.
 Students applying for re-entry or transfer-in from other schools will be required, as a condition of enrollment, to bring delinquent prior student loans to a current status.

 The student may appeal a negative Satisfactory Progress determination according to the appeal policy.
-Elapsed time during a LOA does not affect SAP and will extend the contract period by the same number of days as the LOA.
-Students re-entering after exiting the school will not be evaluated as new students and consideration will be given to the student's progress status at the time of previous withdrawal.
+Students reentering after exiting the school will not be evaluated as new students and consideration will be given to the student's progress status at the time of previous withdrawal.
 Re-enrollment is at the discretion of the school administration.